bjsmith/academicwebsite/content/publication/emily-paper.md

 +++

-abstract = "The brains of men who engage in risky sexual behavior may employ a different distribution of cognitive resources during tasks of executive functioning than men who practice safe sex, and that this may relate to differences in the prefrontal cortical/fronto-insular system responsible for impulse control" abstract_short = "" authors = ["Barkley-Levenson, E.", "Xue, F.", "Droutman, V.", "Miller, L. C.", "Smith, B. J.", "Jeong, D.", "Lu, J.-L.", "Bechara, A.",  "Read, S. J."]
+abstract = "The brains of men who engage in risky sexual behavior may employ a different distribution of cognitive resources during tasks of executive functioning than men who practice safe sex.
+This may relate to differences in the prefrontal cortical/fronto-insular system responsible for impulse control." abstract_short = "" authors = ["Barkley-Levenson, E.", "Xue, F.", "Droutman, V.", "Miller, L. C.", "Smith, B. J.", "Jeong, D.", "Lu, J.-L.", "Bechara, A.",  "Read, S. J."]